University of Technology Sydney

 Strategy 2: Collaborative inquiry, presentation and discussion of texts

 Discussion is led by the seminar leader interrogation of the theme which students respond to by reference to the text.
 Discussion is largely restricted to the portion of the prescribed readings, whilst support for opinions should actively and critically engage the texts.
 The form of discussion is civil, open and responsive.
-Participants should support their queries, opinions and assertions with reasoned analysis.
+Participants must support their queries, opinions and assertions with reasoned analysis.
 Feedback is provided to students by the seminar leader on an ongoing basis during seminar discussion throughout the session.

 Strategy 3: Exploration of Case Studies